nilotnas/sandbox-1/README.md

-This is the beggining of a new era
+This is the beginning of a new era